 Net Worth By 30

-The average net worth for Americans under age 35 is just $6,676.
+The average net worth for people living in the United States under age 35 is just $6,676.
 There is a good reason for such a low number.

 Maybe you had jobs as a teen and through college but now you just started your grown-up career and may have student loan debt so it can be hard to start building net worth.
 But what you do in your 20’s can lay the foundation for your entire financial life.
 Your goal at this point in your life is to have half of your salary saved by age 30.

 If you’re making $40,000 a year, that’s $20,000.
 It sounds impossible but you have a few years to get there, and it’s easier than you think.